-- If you’re using an app to search for user-generated content (UGC) on Instagram (like Later’s Search & Repost feature), it’s capabilities will be a bit more limited.
+- If you’re using an app to search for user-generated content (UGC) on Instagram (like Later’s Search by Hashtag feature), it’s capabilities will be a bit more limited.
 Since Instagram likes are now private, you can now only search for UGC by hashtag.

 - You will no longer be able to post or delete comments from anywhere except with Instagram with a personal account.
 This means f you want to use community management features like Later’s Conversations, you’ll need to switch to an Instagram business profile.

 Check out our post, The Instagram API is Changing: Here’s What It Means for You to learn more!

 One of the most exciting Instagram updates this year was the ability to automatically schedule Instagram posts!